gadgets/touchscreen-theremin/README.md

-# touchscreen-theremin
+# theremintal-arduino
-A Theremin to work with touchscreens and mice.
+A theremin using a distance sensor, chrome's serial interface and arduino code